 7. Is there anything else that you do extremely carefully, recheck it to be sure, or do over again until it feels right?

-If you answered yes to any of these questions, it could be Obsessive Compulsive Disorder (OCD).
-OCD is a common condition, shared by millions of people.
+If you answered yes to any of these questions, it could be Obsessive Compulsive Disorder, a common condition, shared by millions of people.
 The good news is that there is help.
 OCD is extremely treatable, and might not require medication.
 There is plenty of reason to be hopeful of overcoming OCD once and for all and live a normal happy life if you get the RIGHT treatment!
-If you are still suffering, then you simply didn't get the right kind of therapy for OCD.
+If you are still suffering, then you simply didn't get the right kind of therapy.

-Email your OCD question or call (only NY-NJ-CT please) 212-726-2390 for a free consultation about the MEDICATION-FREE treatment for OCD intrusive thoughts, behaviors, worries, anxiety, and fears.
-Or make an appointment online instantly now.
+Email your OCD question or call 212-726-2390 for a free consultation about the MEDICATION-FREE treatment for intrusive thoughts, behaviors, worries, anxiety, and fears.
+Or make an appointment online instantly.
+Virtual or in-person appointments are available nationwide in 33 states.
+We're everywhere you are.
+Treatment is more affordable than ever.

-Dr. Brodsky's offices are convenient to mid-town Manhattan and the entire New York Metropolitan area, Westchester, Rockland, New Jersey, Long Island, and Connecticut, and close to all subways, trains, and buses.
-Virtual teletherapy sessions are also available.
+Dr. Brodsky has virtual teletherapy sessions nationwide and physical offices that are convenient to midtown Manhattan and the entire New York Metropolitan area, New Jersey, Westchester, Rockland, Long Island, and Connecticut, and close to all subways, trains, and buses.
+We're everywhere you are!
 (This website and Dr. Brodsky's advice is for informational purposes only and is not, nor should it be construed as, treatment or diagnosis.)